JARVIS-AI/macOSUsefulScripts/Shell-Scripts/Shells for macOS.md

 If it was 0, then it means that its offline.

 If it was 1, then it means that its online.

+### 2 - GitIgnore

+The Shell gitignore is for make the files like DS_STORE or other trash in macOS not be pushed globally

+### 3 - UpdateDB Command

+There is a tool named ``locate`` or ``mlocate`` that make a command ``updatedb`` available in Linux only, but what about macOS?

+I make a shell script to make true easily

+Go and watch for yourself, also inside of shell there is documentation.

+### 4 -